hgeg/torrentor/README.md

 1. Description
 --------------

 Torrentor.v2 is the lightweight, easy to install, and optimized version of classic torrentor, featuring brand new minimalistic interface.
 This version's focus is handling media files.
-It is designed to play movies and tv shows downloaded via torrent.
+I designed it to play movies and tv shows downloaded via torrent.

 2. Installation
 ---------------
+* First, connect your RasPi to internet, an external storage and your TV via hdmi cable.
 * Download Deployment script [from here](https://hgeg.io/misc/deploy) into the folder you want to install torrentor.

 * open it with your favorite text editor, then change ```DATA_DIR``` variable to a desired path for your downloads.
 Normally this would be the root directory of your storage space(e.g. external harddisk).